mayakraft/classes/math-for-artists/syllabus.md

 measure pi (or measure 2pi) to as many decimal places as possible (in different number bases) (pi could have just as easily been defined as 6.28)

 > use anything on the ITP floor.

 ## Lecture

 Wrap-up: Number bases and radix.
 Natural, whole, rational, irrational numbers. different infinities-sizes of sets. these are the letters they typically go by.

 ## Homework

-create a representation of an alternative counting base, relate it to something, a piece of art.
+create a representation of an alternative counting base

-## Sources
-- The Crest of the Peacock, George Gheverghese Joseph

 # 2. FUNCTIONS